xiasong0501/CEM/README.md

 #### Conduct the experiments

-1. Train the classifier and run decoing-based MIA attack (for infer only, please comments ) ` bash run_exp.sh`
+1. Train the classifier and run decoing-based MIA attack (for inference only, please comment) ` bash run_exp.sh`
 2. Run the GAN-based MIA attack
    ` python run_gan_attack.py`